TorsteinEarly/TorsteinEarly.github.io/_posts/2022-09-01-html-table-of-contents-script.md

 <p><a href="#TOC">Return to the Article Table of Contents above</a>

 <p>&nbsp; </p><h2>Disclaimers<a id="Disclaimers3" name="Disclaimers3"></a></h2></p>

-- You are now entering *PowerShell Land.*
 - Are you unfamiliar with PowerShell or scripting in general?
-    - Ask someone that is to review the code with you; It's a learning opportunity for you, and the institution will know that they can trust you to ask before running random scripts found on the internet ( We IT People like that 😁 )
+  - Ask someone that is to review the code with you; It's a learning opportunity for you, and your institution will know that they can trust you to ask before running random scripts found on the internet ( We IT People like that 😁 )
   - The code is working well within my environment, both for TDX KB Articles and GitHub HTML/Markdown Pages, but I have not tested it elsewhere.
     - The Return to TOC links do not appear to work within GitHub Markdown Preview, but they will work on the live page.
 - ConvertTo-TitleCase function: